Melanie757/Thesis-Code/README.md

 # Thesis-Code

-Jupyter notebooks containing the code used for the masters thesis "Autophagy in yeast Saccharomyces cerevisiae: single-cell and multi-cell model approaches".
+Jupyter notebooks containing the code used for the masters thesis "Autophagy in yeast Saccharomyces cerevisiae: single-cell and multi-cell model approaches" (https://mediatum.ub.tum.de/1578167).

 **figures.ipynb**: the code used to create most of the plots.
 The rest of the plots can be found in fitting.ipynb.<br>